towsif45/rainier-task/README.md

 - Node.js version: 20.9.0
 - To globally install yarn, run `npm install --global yarn`.
 For Linux/Mac, try adding `sudo` before the command if it doesn't work.
-- After cloning the project, change the working directory to `api` and run `yarn` in the terminal to install necessary dependencies.
+- After cloning the project, change the working directory to `api` and run `yarn` in the terminal to install the necessary dependencies.
-- To start the backend server, run `nodemon index.js`.
+- To start the backend server, run `nodemon index.js` in the terminal.

 ## API Endpoints